jeremenichelli/personal-site/posts/2015-07-01-building-blog-jekyll-installation-setup.md

 It does use some other languages and tools that gives us the power to build custom and more complex stuff, the good part is that these techonologies are not hard to learn and they are well documented.

-For configuration and data files <a href="https://en.wikipedia.org/?title=YAML" target="_blank">YAML</a> is used, though you're not going to manipulate this type of files very often, probably just at the beginning and when setting data files.
+For configuration and data files [YAML](wikipedia.org/wiki/YAML) is used, though you're not going to manipulate this type of files very often, probably just at the beginning and when setting data files.

 For templating, **Liquid**.
 Never heard of it?
-I recommend <a href="https://github.com/Shopify/liquid/wiki/Liquid-for-Designers" target="_blank">Shopify reference sheet for designers</a>.
+I recommend [Shopify reference sheet for designers](//github.com/Shopify/liquid/wiki/Liquid-for-Designers/).
 If you're familiar with other template engines it won't be hard at all to get used to it.
 The knowledge you will need on this will depend on how complex the layouts you want to build are.

-For your pages and posts you can just use HTML, but if you like them <a href="https://guides.github.com/features/mastering-markdown/" target="_blank">Markdown</a> and <a href="https://gist.github.com/LeRoove/1536449" target="_blank">Textile</a> are supported.
+For your pages and posts you can just use HTML, but if you like them [Markdown](//guides.github.com/features/mastering-markdown/) and [Textile](//gist.github.com/LeRoove/1536449) are supported.
 Though they're not perfect and complete tools, they are great if you need highlighting code syntax inside your posts like me.

 To sum up very quickly these last paragraphs, Jekyll is a static site generator written in Ruby that uses YAML files for configuration, Liquid for templating and gives you the option of Markdown and Textile to build pages.